lmcrean/odyssey-api/docs/features.md

 - The profile picture appears on posts and in the message section.

-## Automated Testing
+## Automated Testing with Playwright

 Playwright is used to automate testing of the app - all of the screenshots above were taken using Playwright.